Planning-Inspectorate/applications-service/README.md

 **To run a single service**

+This will run just the `applications-service-api` app:

 ```shell
 npm run dev:api
 ```

+This will run just the `forms-web-app` app:

 ```shell
 npm run dev:web
 ```

-   This will run just the `applications-service-api` app.
-Change the npm script for different services.

 Other tips: